-- Brings WVC, high school administrators, and faculty together to develop curriculum, share instructional methods, and ideas to benefit student's experience. - Coordinated curriculum reduces redundancy of courses and increases rigor of classes. - Meets the goals of new achievement for students to earn college credits before graduation. - High school graduation rates increase when students are involved in concurrent enrollment courses.
+- Brings WVC, high school administrators, and faculty together to develop curriculum, share instructional methods, ideas, and experiences to benefit student's experience. - Coordinated curriculum reduces redundancy of courses and increases rigor of classes. - Meets the goals of new achievement for students to earn college credits before graduation. - High school graduation rates increase when students are involved in concurrent enrollment courses.